ThoAppelsin/personal-website/README.md

 devices should be having on their picture-album-displaying interfaces.
 It is both more satisfying and less straining to browse through a collection of images on a carousel with accelerated swiping, than having it 1:1.
+This is a feature that I miss on most of my devices, if not all.